RetroReversing/retroReversing/categories/misc/Magazines.md

 ---
 ## EDGE Magazine
-The magazine **EDGE** is famous for hiring many of the engineers at Rare due to their advertisements (such as Dr Doak).
+The magazine **EDGE** published its first issue on August 19th 1993 with a focus on multiple platforms (Mega Drive, SNES, Amiga etc) and  is famous for hiring many of the engineers at **Rare** due to their advertisements (Dr Doak is one example of someone who applied thanks to an EDGE advertisement).
+For their news sections they would "borrow" from Japanese magazines such as "Weekly Famitsu" and US magazines such as "EGM" [^3].

 ---
 ## PSi2 Magazine